Our Review Process

 Weight gain should not be equated with fat gain.
 Instead, your focus must rely on muscle gain.
 Exercise and workouts help in adding weight through muscle gain.
 Resistance or strength training is the most suitable way of transforming excess calories into muscles.
 It not only increases your muscle strength and tone but also helps in maintaining flexibility and balance.
 You can opt for free weights, weight machines, suspension equipment, or resistance bands at gyms.
 It will help you build muscles instead of storing fat.

 Nutritional supplements are also a good way of increasing appetite and aiding in weight gain.
 You would have seen fitness freaks taking nutritional supplements to help them build their muscles.
 Protein powder, whey protein, weight gainers, creatine, casein are commonly used supplements.
 However, each supplement is different and may not suit everybody.
 It is essential to consult your doctor or dietician to help pick the supplement that suits your requirements the best.
+Also know about best fruit for diabetes.

 Once you change your diet and start incorporating the methods mentioned above, it is necessary to understand which way suits you the best.
 Tracking your progress with weekly weigh-ins helps modify your existing diet plan and eating routine.
 As a result, you can see better progress and achieve your weight goals faster.
 And once you reach your weight goals, you can modify your eating routine to avoid becoming overweight.
+Also know more about diabetes diet chart.

 Diabetes has different effects on different people.
 While it may lead to weight gain in some people, it may cause weight loss in others.
 It is important to understand how diabetes affects you and plan a diet accordingly to address your weight needs.
 So, what should a person with diabetes eat to gain weight?
 By eating the right kind of high-calorie food, a diabetes people will be able to gain weight without worrying too much about the rise in blood sugar levels.
 Summary While diabetes may lead to weight gain in some people, it may also lead to weight loss in others.
 It is essential to plan a diet by consulting your doctor/dietician to address your weight needs.
 By adding the right kind of high-calorie food, a diabetes people will be able to gain weight without worrying too much about the rise in blood sugar levels.
+Also know about signs and symptoms of diabetes mellitus.